lee14257/delphi-epidata-py/README.md

    1. create a git tag
    1. create another [Pull Request](https://github.com/cmu-delphi/delphi-epidata-py/pulls) to merge the changes back to the `dev` branch
    1. create a [GitHub release](https://github.com/cmu-delphi/delphi-epidata-py/releases) with automatically derived release notes
-   1. create docker image and the production system will be notified to pull this update
-1. Once the jobs are completed the new release should be available at https://delphi.cmu.edu within minutes.
 1. Done

 [mit-image]: https://img.shields.io/badge/License-MIT-yellow.svg